hphelion/documentation/bindings.fog.connect.md

 ##Optional Parameters## {#OptionalParameters}

 This section describes the optional parameters that you can use when connecting to any of the HP Cloud services.
-Note, that the examples below show the Compute service, but these optional parameters work with all of the HP Cloud services.
+The examples below show the Compute service, but these optional parameters work with all of the HP Cloud services.

 The `user_agent` parameter allows you to specify a string to pass as a `user_agent` header for the connection.
 You can use this to track the caller of the operations.
 You can set the `user_agent` parameter as follows: